 • Invisalign is removable.
 In fact, you must remove your aligners every time you eat or drink anything other than water in order to prevent staining.
 You also need to brush your teeth after every meal to prevent particles of food getting lodged inside your aligners making them unhygienic to wear.
 The major selling point of Invisalign is that it’s virtually “invisible” so just think how gross it would look if your aligners were stained from drinking red wine or coffee.
 On the plus side, Invisalign aligners make it easier to maintain your oral health since you can remove them for brushing and flossing but you will need to factor in a little extra time to clean your aligners at the end of the day too.

 By now you may have concluded that comparing braces vs Invisalign is a pretty close call.
 If you tend to feel self-conscious, then Invisalign may definitely appeal to you.
 Plus, the fact that you can remove your aligners to eat, brush, and floss also makes Invisalign sound more desirable.
 However, if the thought of removing your aligners to eat and drink sounds a real pain, then you might be better suited to teeth braces for adults.
 Finally, depending on your dental needs, Invisalign may cost more than braces – but what price do you put on happiness?

 Straightening your teeth isn’t a decision which can be taken lightly whether it’s for yourself or your child.
 If you need help in deciding whether to choose braces or Invisalign then come and speak to the experts at Randwick Smiles.
+You can also visit our review of the top invisible braces if you’re looking for an alternative to Invisalign.
 Give us a call today on (02) 8188 4625 and book your braces consultation.